folkehelseinstituttet/ngs_scripts/gisaid/README.md

 Remeber to replace DATE with date (YYYY-MM-DD) for oldest sample to include in submission and USER wither your GISAID username.

 This should create a directory with today's date here: `N:\Virologi\NGS\1-NGS-Analyser\1-Rutine\2-Resultater\SARS-CoV-2\4-GISAIDsubmisjon`.
 That directory should contain two files.
 One csv file with metadata and one fasta file.

+After files are created delete the `ngs_scripts` folder in `N:\Virologi\NGS\tmp`.

 ### Upload to Gisaid
 Upload to GISAID using version 4 of the cli: